“What are AI agents?”… if these new, autonomous AI tools have caught your attention, you’re not alone.

 Simple reflex agents

 These are the simplest forms of AI agents to exist.
-They work on a fixed set of rules and perform only those functions that are preprogrammed and use already available information from their database.
+They work on a fixed set of rules, perform only preprogrammed functions and use already available information from their database.

 These types of agents can’t be trained and they also don’t have any conversation memory.
 That means you can’t give follow-up commands or queries.

 Example: Automatic door sensors.
-If motion is detected, they open the door.
+If they detect motion, they open the door.
 If not, the door remains closed.

 Model-Based Reflex Agents